 Human trafficking is a form of modern day slavery.
 Its victims may be hiding in plain sight in your community, being forced to perform labor or sex work against their will.
-To learn more about trafficking and find out how you can help, contact Blackburn Center at 724-836-1122 or 1-888-832-2272.
+To learn more about trafficking and find out how you can help, contact Blackburn Center at 1-888-832-2272.

 Trafficking is the recruitment, transportation, transfer, harboring, or receipt of persons by means of coercion, abduction, fraud, deception, or abuse of power of a position of vulnerability for the purpose of exploitation.
 It is a form of modern slavery, and is considered to be one of the fastest growing criminal industries in the world.

 Trafficking victims can include young children, teenagers, men and women.
 They can be American citizens or foreign nationals (either legally or illegally in the United States).
 Victims of trafficking can be pressed into servitude through the use of force, fraud and coercion.
 They can be found in a variety of industries, including restaurants, hotels, nail salons, small businesses, commercial sex (prostitution, massage parlors, pornography and online exploitation), agriculture and construction.
 Learn more about modern slavery in our Blackburn 101 series.

 • The United States is one of the top three destination points for trafficked victims.
 California, New York, Texas